rampion/custom-shells-for-make/README.md

     log pad kid poured curd pulled cod
     <log message='pad kid poured curd pulled cod'/>

-This whole time we've been passing the `-c` <recipe-line> arguments to a shell, but shells aren't the only commands that can be called this way.
+This whole time we've been passing the `-c` <recipe-step> arguments to as shell, but shells aren't the only commands that can be called this way.

 For example, `/bin/echo` will happily take `-c`: